chaimleib/resume/skills.md

 language for which client APIs were automatically generated.

 ### **Java**
-I first learned Java for my Data Structures course at UC Berkeley, and since then have encountered it at a few different jobs.
+I first learned Java for my Data Structures course at UC Berkeley in 2009, and since then have worked with it at Rustici Software and Evernote.
 My impression of Java as a student and Java as working developer were quite different.
-In school the emphasis was on algorithms and computation, but at work the emphasis was on abstraction, indirection, and dependency inversion, primarily to facilitate unit testing.
-I encountered some industrial Java at Rustici Software, but more so at Evernote, where the backend monolith was mostly Java using Spring, JUnit tests, and Mockito.
+In school the emphasis was on algorithms and computation, but at work the emphasis was on patterns, indirection, and testing.
+At Rustici I read Java as a reference for implementing TinCanPython.
+At Evernote, I was coding their app backend and writing tests for my changes.
+We used Spring, leveled logging with log4j, tested with Mockito and JUnit, and built the system with a shell script that invoked Maven.
+The IDE we used was IntelliJ, although I built an alternate system utilizing vim, and got the Language Server Client working with the Eclipse project acting as LSP server.

 ### **Go**
 I first started using Go at Evernote when it was still a new language in 2016.